 The intelligent lockdown: a story of deadly delays, misguided trust, and lack of accountability

-When the first Covid-19 cases emerged in Europe a year ago, I considered myself lucky to be in The Netherlands, a country where the authorities were organized and sensible, presumably well-prepared to handle such a crisis - or so I thought.
+When the first Covid-19 cases emerged in Europe a year ago, I considered myself lucky to be in the Netherlands, a country where the authorities were organized and sensible, presumably well-prepared to handle such a crisis - or so I thought.

 Then I quickly became horrified.